Here are some projects I’ve worked on that I greatly benefited from.

 In the modelling phase, we compared linear models, Random Forests, and neural networks.
 A central challenge was the lack of structural information about holds (e.g., crimp, sloper, jug) and, of course, lack of beta, requiring the model to rely purely on spatial structure.
 Initial models incorporated hold difficulty estimates but suffered from target leakage.
 After removing these features, we obtained strong and consistent results using only geometric features of climbs, achieving ~70% accuracy within ±1 V-grade and ~90% within ±2 grades.
 This shows that a substantial portion of climbing difficulty can be explained by spatial configuration and movement constraints alone.

-Data science for the linear algebraist (gitlab)
+Data science for the linear algebraist

 Here the goal is to bridge theoretical linear algebra with practical data science: we show how concepts such as least-squares regression, matrix decompositions, and spectral theory underpin modern machine learning methods.
 Aimed at readers with a strong linear algebra background, the project translates standard data science terminology into linear algebraic language and develops models from first principles.
 Using Python (NumPy, pandas, matplotlib), we formulate regression as a matrix problem, emphasizing geometric interpretations, namely, that regression amounts to projecting onto the column space.
+We then discuss QR decompositions and the SVD, and highlight some things that can go wrong.

-Anki tools for language learning (gitlab)
+Anki tools for language learning

 This is a modular toolkit designed to enhance Anki-based language learning on Linux systems.
 It provides a collection of scripts for